 - 4.8.2 An approved sensory display container must: - a) be transparent; - b) be secured (affixed or tethered) to the showcase/counter; - c) have a tamper-proof container that prevents access to the cannabis product contained within; and - d) have a maximum volume no more than 500 ml. - 4.8.3 Licensees are prohibited from allowing patrons to physically or directly handle cannabis products. - 4.8.4 Licensees may use sensory display containers containing cannabis product on display.
 (Amended Jan 2022) - 4.8.5 Licensees may use a maximum of 2 grams of cannabis product in each sensory display container.
 (Amended Jan 2022) - 4.8.6 Licensees must purchase cannabis products from their inventory to be used in sensory display containers. - 4.8.7 Cannabis products used for display purposes are at cost to the licensee and must be purchased through their point-of-sale system. - 4.8.8 Cannabis products used for display purposes must immediately be secured in sensory display containers. - 4.8.9 Cannabis products used for display purposes may not be sold.
-(Amended Jan 2022) - 4.8.10 All sensory display containers must be stored in the secure cannabis storage room outside of operating hours. - 4.8.11 Licensees are responsible for maintaining accurate records of all cannabis products used for display purposes.
+(Amended Jan 2022) - 4.8.10 (Deleted Jan 2024) - 4.8.11 Licensees are responsible for maintaining accurate records of all cannabis products used for display purposes.
 The sales receipts/invoice indicating all product purchases must be retained by the licensee.

-Original signed by DATE ISSUED: January 20, 2022 AUTHORITY: Len Rhodes
+Original signed by DATE ISSUED: January 31, 2024 AUTHORITY: Len Rhodes